Mortgage

 The housing market has been sluggish over the past few years, hampered by steep mortgage rates and high home prices.
 Nonetheless, it remains an integral part of the economy.

 With all that in mind, LendingTree analyzed various data sources to create an overview of mortgage and housing market statistics.
-Read on to learn more about how much mortgage debt Americans have, how they manage and use that debt, and how the broader market appears to be fairing in the face of falling mortgage rates and an uncertain economic future.
+Read on to learn more about how much mortgage debt Americans have, how they manage and use that debt, and how the broader market appears to be faring in the face of an uncertain economic future.

-• Americans originated $780 billion in new mortgage debt in the first two quarters of 2024.
-80.5% of that was issued to super-prime borrowers with credit scores of at least 720, while 3.5% was issued to subprime borrowers with scores below 620.
+• Americans originated $1.69 trillion in new mortgage debt in 2024.
+80.3% was issued to super-prime borrowers with credit scores of at least 720, while 3.6% was issued to subprime borrowers with scores below 620.

-• 3.35% of mortgages were delinquent by at least 30 days as of the second quarter of 2024, up from 2.56% as of the second quarter of 2023.
-0.57% of mortgages were seriously delinquent (late by 90 days or more) as of the second quarter of 2024, up from 0.46% as of the same period in 2023.
-While delinquencies have grown, they’re still lower than at any point from the start of 2003 to the end of 2019, just before the beginning of the COVID-19 pandemic.
+• 0.70% of all mortgage debt in the U.S. was seriously delinquent in the fourth quarter of 2024, up from 0.57% in Q4 2023.
+While serious delinquencies have grown recently, they’re still lower than at any point from the start of 2003 to the middle of 2020, just after the beginning of the COVID-19 pandemic.

-• In the first half of 2024, there were 91,360 consumers in the U.S. with a new foreclosure on their credit report.
-While this figure is up from 74,500 in the first half of 2023, it’s much lower than the 885,240 consumers with new foreclosures in the first half of 2008 when the housing market crashed in the wake of the Great Recession.
+• Through 2024, there were 174,100 consumers in the U.S. with a new foreclosure on their credit report.
+While this figure is up from 150,820 in 2023, it remains significantly lower than the 1,755,860 consumers who experienced new foreclosures in 2008 — when the housing market crashed in the wake of the Great Recession.

-• Through the second quarter of 2024, American households held nearly $35.1 trillion, or 72.8% of the total value of residential real estate assets in the U.S., in real estate equity.
-That’s up 1.4 percentage points from the second quarter of 2023, when American homeowners held $32.0 trillion in equity.
+• Through the fourth quarter of 2024, American households held $34.8 trillion, or 72.3% of the total value of residential real estate assets in the U.S., in real estate equity.
+That’s an increase of about $2.9 trillion from Q4 2023 and $4.8 trillion from Q4 2022, when American homeowners held $30.0 trillion in equity.

-The massive increase can largely be attributed to two things: more people with active mortgages and mortgages that are (generally) larger.
+The massive increase can largely be attributed to two things: more people with active mortgages and larger mortgages.

 Though mortgage rates have since climbed higher, many buyers were able to lock in record-low rates during the height of the pandemic.
 This allowed them to increase their purchase prices — or take advantage of cash-out refinances — while maintaining similar monthly payments to what they might’ve had before 2020.